dimag-jfrog/priority-channels/README.md

 # priority-channels
-Process Go channels by priority.
+Process Go channels by priority.<br/>

-The following use cases are supported:
+This package enables priority-based processing of Go channels, allowing messages to be handled according to their priority or frequency ratio.

+## Supported Use Cases

-Main use cases:
+### Primary use cases:
-- **Highest priority always first** - when we always want to process messages in order of priority
-- **Processing by frequency ratio** - when we want to prevent starvation of lower priority messages

-Combinations of main use cases - priority channel groups:
-- Channel groups by highest priority first inside group and choose among groups by frequency ratio
-- Channel groups by frequency ratio inside group and choose among groups by highest priority first
-- Channel groups by frequency ratio inside group and choose among groups by frequency ratio
-- And so on - any combination of the above
+- **Highest Priority Always First**<br/>
+  Process messages strictly in order of priority, ensuring the highest-priority messages are always handled first.<br/><br/>
+- **Processing by Frequency Ratio**<br/>
+  Distribute processing based on specified frequency ratios to prevent lower-priority messages from being starved.

+### Advanced Use Cases – Composable Priority Channel Groups:
+Channels can be organized into **priority channel groups** for more complex scenarios.<br/>
+Each group can itself be treated as a **PriorityChannel**, allowing further composition with other channels or groups.<br/> This enables:
+- **Group by Highest Priority, Choose by Frequency Ratio**<br/>
+  Within each group, process messages by highest priority.
+Switch between groups based on frequency ratios.<br/><br/>
+- **Group by Frequency Ratio, Choose by Highest Priority**<br/>
+  Inside groups, process messages by frequency ratio.
+Across groups, prioritize the highest-priority messages.<br/><br/>
+- **Group by Frequency Ratio, Choose by Frequency Ratio**<br/>
+  Apply frequency ratio processing both within and across groups for balanced message handling.<br/><br/>
+- **Graph of Priority Channels**<br/>
+  Combine multiple levels of priority channels to create a complex hierarchy of message processing.

 ## Usage